 But my favorite things about the holidays aren’t really “things.”
 It’s the sound of the holiday music playing over the speaker as you shop for gifts, the brightness in a child’s eyes as they gaze upon the holiday lights or their smiles when they get to meet me.
 It’s all of these that make the holidays the “hap-happiest season of all.”

 We know you’re a busy man.
 Do you have plans to stop in Frisco before Christmas Eve?

 Of course!
 I’ll be stopping by Stonebriar Centre so the kiddos can see me, and their grown-ups can check a few things off their shopping list.
 As one of the biggest fans of the Dallas Cowboys, no visit to Frisco would be complete without a stop at The Star.
-And I can’t miss the 30th Annual Merry Main Street!
-I love watching the tree light up in Simpson Plaza each year.

 We hear you like cookies… what are some of your favorites?

 This may be the toughest question of all… well, you can’t go wrong with classic Chocolate Chip.
 Anytime I’m at The Star, I always swing by Nestle Toll House Café to pick a dozen up.
 Last year, a young Frisconian set out a box of cookies from The Cookie Rack for me.
 I could definitely go for some more of that s’more’s cookie!
 And I’ve been hearing good things about the Salted Carmel cookie from the Cookie Society there in Frisco.
 I’m gonna have to have some of the elves swing by there and pick some of those up for me.

 What are some of the gifts you’re planning to give this season?

 For Mrs. Claus, I’m going to be stopping by some of Frisco’s boutiques while in town.
 They always have the latest fashion trends and the best smelling candles in stock that she likes.